federico-stacchietti/biomed_wikidata/README.md

 pip install -r requirements.txt
 ```

-2. Run some sample searches and save the statements in a .csv
+2. Run some sample searches and save the statements in a .csv file
 ```bash
 python3 sparql_search.py
 ```